eval/appquery/README.md

 ## Rationale

-Sometimes ActiveRecord doesn't cut it and you'd rather use raw SQL.
-That introduces some new problems.
-First of all, you'll run into the not so intuitive use of `select_(all|one|value)` (e.g. how they differ wrt casting, and have differences between AR-versions).
-Then there's the testability, introspection and maintainability of a resulting SQL-query.
+Sometimes ActiveRecord doesn't cut it, and you'd rather use raw SQL to get the right data out.
+That, however, introduces some new problems.
+First of all, you'll run into the not-so-intuitive use of [select_(all|one|value)](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/DatabaseStatements.html#method-i-select_all) — for example, how they differ with respect to type casting, and how their behavior can vary between ActiveRecord versions.
+Then there's the testability, introspection, and maintainability of the resulting SQL queries.
-This library aims to alleviate all of these issues by having a consistent interface between `select_*`'s and between AR-versions.
-It should make inspecting/testing queries easier, especially when these are built up from CTE's.
+This library aims to alleviate all of these issues by providing a consistent interface across select_* methods and ActiveRecord versions.
+It should make inspecting and testing queries easier—especially when they're built from CTEs.

 ## Installation